oduameh/node-course/docs/Instructions/firewall-logging.md

 # Logging, Firewall, and Monitoring

-## A couple of Daemons
+## A couple of daemons

-Before moving forward, let's talk about and add a couple of services to our server.
+Before moving forward, let us talk about and add a couple of services to our server.

 The first one is **fail2ban**